IEST In-Situ Cell Swelling Testing System(SWE Series)

 • Because the two sides of the winding are bound, the crimping stress caused by the lateral swelling accumulates in the middle, so that the thickness increases with the cycle, and the four sides of the lamination are not bound, so the crimp stress of the group A pole piece with larger lateral swelling is released during the cycle, and the thickness decreases with the cycle.
 (Single-sided anode).

-• In-situ Swelling can be used to deeply analyze the influence of process on stress and strain.
+• In-situ Cell Swelling Testing System can be used to deeply analyze the influence of process on stress and strain.

 3.2 Swelling stiffness VS Compression stiffness under constant pressure